Multivariate incremental effects for continuous treatments: Studying the health effects of environmental mixtures: Introduction

-When positivity violations are a big concern and are likely to occur, a potentially more robust alternative that inherently respects the data's support and thereby does not rely on positivity is the incremental intervention \citep{rothenhausler2019incremental}.
-This approach was initially developed for binary and longitudinal treatments through incremental shifts in propensity scores, and defines a new interventional distribution by tilting the exposure distribution with an exponential function in a specified direction \citep{kennedy2019nonparametric}.
-This concept has subsequently been generalized to univariate continuous treatments as well \citep{diaz2020causal,schindl2024incremental}.
-Some recent work has criticized exponential tilted estimands such as these \citep{schindl2025causal} due to their less intuitive parameterization, asymmetric reallocation of probability mass, and for possessing less favorable asymptotic properties compared to certain alternatives.
-Regardless of their form, stochastic interventions, typically present their own set of challenges.
+When positivity violations are a big concern, one alternative that inherently respects the data's support and thereby does not rely on positivity is the incremental intervention \citep{rothenhausler2019incremental}.
+This approach was initially developed for binary and longitudinal treatments through incremental shifts in propensity scores, and defines a new interventional distribution by tilting the observed exposure distribution in a specified direction \citep{kennedy2019nonparametric}.
+This concept has subsequently been generalized to univariate, continuous treatments as well \citep{diaz2020causal, schindl2024incremental}.
+Some recent work has criticized exponentially tilted estimands such as these \citep{schindl2025causal} due to their less intuitive parameterization, asymmetric reallocation of probability mass, and less favorable asymptotic properties compared to certain alternatives.
+Regardless of their form, stochastic interventions typically present their own set of challenges.
 One key concern is that estimands identified under positivity violations may correspond to interventions that are not directly implementable, revealing a fundamental ``interpretability-implementability tradeoff'' \citep{mcclean2025propensity}.
-Furthermore, when comparing the effects of different stochastic interventions, one must ensure the comparisons are fair, a concept that related work in different contexts has begun to formalize to prevent misleading conclusions \citep{mcclean2024fair}.